JCSDA/jedi-docs/docs/inside/developer_tools/getting-started-with-gitflow.rst

    git flow bugfix publish wrongoutput

-Once your branch is on GitHub, you can issue a pull request to merge it in to the relevant branch (master, develop, or feature).
+Once your branch is on GitHub, you can issue a pull request to merge it in to the relevant branch (main, develop, or feature).
 Our standard workflow is to delete the bugfix or hotfix branch on GitHub after it has been merged by an appropriate JEDI master.

 Once it is successfully integrated into the desired branch, you may wish to delete your local branch manually using the standard git command: